ishah2001/portfolio-tracker/README.md

 ## Setup

-The first step to setting up this application for usage is to download the example.csv file (portfolio-tracker/data/example.csv)
+1. The first step to setting up this application for usage is to download the example.csv file (portfolio-tracker/data/example.csv)

-Fill it our with your stocks

-It gives a template of what it should look like

-First Column: Put the Ticker all in caps

-Second Column: Put the number of shares

-Third column: Put the date purchased of that stock (month/day/year)
+2. Now make a copy and name it "portfolio.csv".
+It is VERY IMPORTANT that this exact name is used.
+3. Fill out your own stock data in this csv file based on the existing headings
+4. Save the file to the data folder.
+The file path of this csv file should end up being "portfolio-tracker/data/portfolio.csv"

 Install Packages: